Informo/specs/content/information-distribution/node.md

 is that a node with many users in a federation is more likely to be an entry node for this federation than a node with only a few users in it.

-Client implementations **should** also weight this list accordint to the number of trusted [TAs]({{<ref "/trust-management/trust-authority">}}) that trust a given node.
+Client implementations **should** also weight this list according to the number of trusted [TAs]({{<ref "/trust-management/trust-authority">}}) that trust a given node.
 A node that's trusted by a TA **should** weight more than a node trusted by no TA but has many users.
 Since TAs are expected to keep their